 Multiple Choice Practice Tests

 After reading each module, I immediately took the Qpractice online multiple choice practice tests.
-I kept track of the questions I missed and made sure to go back through the book to re-read those sections.
+I kept track of the questions I missed, then went back to review those sections.
 I continued reading and taking practice tests until I finished the book.
-I also took the practice tests in the Ballast books, given to me by a colleague who had taken and passed the exam.
+I also took the practice tests in the Ballast books, which were given to me by a colleague who had taken and passed the exam.

-As I mentioned above, these are fantastic!
+The Qpractice videos are amazing!
 I love how you can set your own pace and use them when you need to.
-First, I went through them all before completing drawing set #2 to make notes about which videos pertained to the actual drawings that I had.
+First, I went through all the videos and made notes about which videos pertained to which parts of the practicum.

 These tools were an amazing resource.
 It was so nice to have real live people to talk to about your studying experience and drawing solutions.
 It was so motivational to hear from others who had passed the exams, and it helped to build confidence when I knew the answer to other people's questions!

 Up First, PRAC

 I took the Practicum first.
 Some of the best advice I got was to stay in a hotel the night before, and enjoy an evening of relaxation (easier said than done, right?)

 Here's how it worked for me: I reviewed my notes for an hour or so, and spent some time in the study group.
 I made sure to stop studying early, and left time to decompress and EAT!
 (I was eight months pregnant, after all).
 A good night's sleep will do wonders, so make sure you spend a little more money to stay at a place that has comfy beds!

 Be sure to either map out or drive to the testing site the night before, so you are confident in the morning about where you are going, where you are parking, etc.